s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 \label{sec:CloudHaskellArrowParallel}

-Finally, now that we have explained how the parallel evaluation could be done in Cloud Haskell, we explain in this Section how to implement the PArrows API with the Cloud Haskell code provided in this experiment.
-We start this by explaining how to implement `ArrowParallel`.
-Then, we discuss the limits of the current code: Why we can not yet give a proper instance for `ArrowLoopParallel` or a proper `Future` implementation.
-We finally lay out a possible solution to this that could be implemented in the future.
+Finally, we describe in this Chapter how to implement the PArrows API with the Cloud Haskell code provided in this experiment and evaluate our results.

+We start by
+explaining how to implement `ArrowParallel` in Chapter \ref{sec:CloudHaskellArrowParallelInstance}.
+Then, we discuss the limits of the current code: Why we can not yet give a proper instance for `ArrowLoopParallel` or a proper `Future` implementation in Chapter \ref{sec:CloudHaskellArrowParallelLimits}.
+We finally lay out a possible solution to this which could be implemented in the future in Chapter
+\ref{sec:CloudHaskellArrowParallelLimitsMitigation}.

 ### `ArrowParallel` instance

+\label{sec:CloudHaskellArrowParallelInstance}

-We will now explain how to implement an experimental `ArrowParallel` type class with Cloud Haskell.
-Obviously, as already mentioned earlier, here the additional conf paramater is the `State/Conf` type we have discussed in detail earlier.
+We will now give an experimental implementation of the `ArrowParallel` type class with Cloud Haskell.
+Obviously, as already mentioned earlier, here the additional conf parameter is the `State/Conf` type we have discussed in detail earlier.

 We implement `parEvalN` of our `ArrowParallel arr a b Conf` instance as follows: We start off by forcing the input
 `[a]` into normal form with `arr force`.
-During testing this found necessary because a not fully evaluated value `a` can still have attached things like a file handle which may be not serializable.
-Then the parallel Arrow goes on to feed the now fully forced input list `[a]` into the evaluation Arrow obtained by applying `evalN :: [arr a b] -> arr [a] [b]` to the list of arrows to be parallelized `[arr a b]` with `evalN fs`.
+During testing this was found necessary because a not fully evaluated value `a` can still have attached things like a file handle which may be not serializable.
+Then, the parallel Arrow goes on to feed the now fully forced input list `[a]` into the evaluation Arrow obtained by applying `evalN :: [arr a b] -> arr [a] [b]` to the list of arrows to be parallelized `[arr a b]` with `evalN fs`.
 This results